FAIR-by-Design-Methodology/microlearning/resources/01 Prepare/prepare.md

 !!! quote ""

-    Before anything else, preparation is the key to success!
+    Before anything else, preparation is the key to success! -- **Alexander Graham Bell​**
-    -- <cite>Alexander Graham Bell​n</cite>

-​## First things first.
+## First things first.
 What is FAIR?

 <div class="grid cards" markdown>